howonlee/classical-shors/readme.md

 This way, in the case that the whole thing goes through, you get like a fair bit of warning instead of none.
 Also, it increases the comedy value and I am optimizing on comedy value.

+Also, I gotta do this on weekends, what with the job-having, so I was getting sick and tired of this and wanted to poke at the Grover's thing.

 ### You're a crank.

 Maybe!
 I don't know!
 Let's see!